apache/incubator-streampark-website/blog/4-streampark-usercase-shunwang.md

 ### 01  **StreamPark: A Powerful Tool for Solving Flink Issues**

 Fortunately, in early June 2022, we stumbled upon StreamPark on GitHub and embarked on a preliminary exploration full of hope.
-We found that StreamPark's capabilities can be broadly divided into three areas: user rights management, job operation and maintenance management, and development scaffolding.
+We found that StreamPark's capabilities can be broadly divided into three areas: user permission management, job operation and maintenance management, and development scaffolding.

-**User Rights Management**
+**User Permission Management**

-In the StreamPark platform, to avoid the risk of users having too much authority and making unnecessary misoperations that affect job stability and the accuracy of environmental configurations, some user rights management functions are provided.
+In the StreamPark platform, to avoid the risk of users having too much authority and making unnecessary misoperations that affect job stability and the accuracy of environmental configurations, some user permission management functions are provided.
 This is very necessary for enterprise-level users.